We will reply to your message within an hour.

 Pair one of these inserts with a compatible boring carbide insert holder with coolant hole.

-These tools are specially designed to perform heavy duty knurling applications using a CNC lathe.
+Perform heavy duty knurling applications using a CNC lathe.

 Install these knurls in a hand knurling tool to create grooved patterns on steel and stainless steel without using a lathe.